The Stress of House Hunting

 It’s no wonder they say that moving is one of the most stressful life events people experience.
-When dealing with chronic illness or disability, this process can become more complex and beyond exhausting, but it’s a doable challenge.
+When dealing with chronic illness or disability, this process of house hunting can become more complex and beyond exhausting, but it’s a doable challenge.

 How can house hunting itself be made a little more doable?
 Thanks to technology, more can be done online as you search through houses and make comparisons, check out specifications, look at photographs and explore maps, allowing you to be more selective when it comes to eventually viewing properties in person.
 Pace your activities.
 Take regular time out and prioritise self-care.
 Expect that the process is likely to encounter a few hiccups.
 Make lists to aid your memory & to help keep you on top of things, from the things you’re looking for in a house to the things you need to do and pack.
 Ask for help if/when you need it.